junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 It is at night, and he is on the planet Earth.
 Lying on a soft surface.

 Castiel does not open his eyes for a few minutes.
-Letting the surrounding settling down on him slowly, like nights falling on the Earth.
+Letting the surroundings settle down on him slowly, like nights falling on the Earth.

 He does not need to open his eyes to see.

 The air smells sharp with disinfectant and cleaning odors, with a touch of fragrance.
-The chemicals floating in the air along with dust and pollens.
+Chemicals float in the air along with dust and pollens.

 The window has a slit opening, the night breeze fluttering inside like the breath of a ghost.

 Castiel sits up slowly.

 "What is that sound?"
 He asks the air.
-The voice comes out of his throat forms a human language.
+The voice coming out of his throat forms a human language.
 He remembers he's in a vessel.

 "The thunder, you mean?"
 A female answers him, from a chair sitting left of his bed.

-The figure sits on that chair is a shape of shadow, residing inside another vessel.
+The figure sitting on that chair is a shape of shadow, residing inside another vessel.
 A demon, he recognizes.
 Then he remembers her name.

 Castiel does not notice the thunder until this moment.
-The thunder and lightning outside the window is quite noticeable, now that he turns to the window.
-He does not know why he doesn't notice them earlier.
-There might be a rain coming down.
+The thunder and lightning outside the window are quite noticeable, now that he turns to the window.
+He does not know why he didn't notice them earlier.
+There might be rain coming down.
 The air smells fresh dirt -- petrichor.

 "No, a bright 'ping,' like a lovely Christmas bell.
 It wakes me up."
 Castiel tells the demon with a smile.
 "You can't hear it, because you're not an angel."

 Meg looks him up and down with cautious eyes, "Welcome back, Clarence."

 Castiel examines his own hands, like they are something he's never seen before.
-"I haven't been to anywhere," he answers, then thinks for a moment, "but you're right, there are so many places I can go."
+"I haven't been anywhere," he answers, then thinks for a moment, "but you're right, there are so many places I can go."

 Meg frowns at him, "What do you mean?
 Where do you want to go?"

 "Somewhere in the universe," Castiel tells her, considering, voice soft, "some time."

 "Great, good as nothing."
 Meg puts down the magazine in her hands, turning on the bedside lamp, studying him closely.
-"Something different about you," she denotes, "how you feel?
+"Something different about you," she notes, "how you feel?
 Everything alright?
 I need to make a phone call."

-Castiel smiles wilder.
+Castiel smiles wider.
 "I've never been better," he announces, then holds out a finger.
 "Pull my finger."

 Meg looks at his eyes, then his index finger, as if it's a bomb she needs to defuse.
 "What?"